eterniter06/volnoti/README.md

 Volnoti
 =========

 IMPORTANT: This branch is untested.
 It has not been checked what happens on passing invalid paths when displaying custom_icons, let alone handle an error.
 Proceed only if you understand the consequences.
-The affected section can be found in daemon.c in the most recent commit.
+The affected section can be found in daemon.c in the the commit: https://github.com/eterniter06/volnoti/commit/3b2a9ed9f8d9361efa7921e7d7d3e5ccabebfb79.

 Volnoti is a lightweight volume notification daemon for GNU/Linux and other POSIX operating systems.
 It is based on GTK+ and D-Bus and should